wintera71/BEACO2N-Modules/README.md

 4. Students will increase environmental literacy and awareness about local air quality challenges.

 # Lesson Structure
 Each lesson is scaffolded through two complementary components: an In-Class notebook and a Student Exploration notebook.
 The In-Class notebooks are for the instructor to walk through with the class as a whole, and the Student Exploration notebooks are for the students to explore the data on their own.
+This choice is flexible and teachers and students can choose an alternative arrangement.
 As the notebooks are designed for students who have minimal previous coding experience, the In-Class notebooks provide much of the skeleton code for students and only require them to run the code or make small changes.
 The Student Exploration notebooks involve more student coding.

 <p align="center">
   <img src="https://raw.githubusercontent.com/wintera71/BEACO2N-Modules/main/Lesson%203%3A%20Wildfires/CSVs/Logo_white.png" width="600">